aws-solutions/automated-security-response-on-aws/README.md

 ## Customizing the Solution

-**Note**: If your goal is just to deploy the solution, please use the template on the [AWS Security Hub Automated Response and Remediation Landing Page](https://aws.amazon.com/solutions/implementations/aws-security-hub-automated-response-and-remediation/). *There is no need to build the solution from source.*
+**Note**: If your goal is just to deploy the solution, please use the template on the [Automated Security Response on AWS Landing Page](https://aws.amazon.com/solutions/implementations/automated-security-response-on-aws/). *There is no need to build the solution from source.*

 Detailed instructions for creating a new automated remediation in an existing Playbook can be found in the Implementation Guide.
 Instructions for creating an entirely new Playbook are below.